Work Opportunities and Eligibility

 Steps to Getting a Job

 Muskingum does not place students in jobs.
-At the beginning of each academic year the university will have a table set up at the Involvement Fair.
-Students interested in campus employment should attend the Involvement fair to meet with campus employers.
+Job postings are listed each afternoon in the Student Digest Email.
 Students must actively seek out jobs they are interested in by visiting employers who have positions available.
 New students should understand that the most desirable positions are often held by upperclassmen, so it is often wise to pursue all available positions.

 When a student secures a position, several steps must be taken to formalize the hiring and payroll process:

-- Complete a Work Authorization Form (available from Student Financial Services).
+- Complete a Work Authorization Form.
 The form must be completed by the student and signed by the employer.
-A Work Authorization Form must be completed for each job a student may have on campus every academic year.

 - A student may not start working until all appropriate paperwork is completed.